 But these symptoms do not necessarily mean you have the illness.
 The symptoms are similar to other illnesses that are much more common, such as cold and flu.

-What to do if you think you might have coronavirus
+How to stay safe if you think you have coronavirus

-If you develop a fever above 37.8C or a persistent cough , or you’ve been in close contact with someone who has coronavirus:
+If you develop a fever above 37.8C or a persistent cough , or you’ve been in close contact with someone who has coronavirus, or have been advised to isolate via the Test and Trace app:

 - stay at home and avoid close contact with other people for 7 days if you live alone or 14 days if you live with others.
 Anyone who lives with someone displaying coronavirus symptoms should also stay at home for 14 days